 Thronged with tourists searching for a little bit of Barcelona's gastro magic, and usually ending up with a pre-sliced quarter of overpriced pineapple, Europe's biggest food market located smack on La Rambla is still an essential stop.
 Admire the orderly stacks of ridged Montserrat tomatoes, the wet sacks of snails and the oozing razor clams on the fish stalls.
 If you can't or don't want to cook it yourself, you can eat instead at several market tapas bars.
 If you visit in the morning, you'll see the best produce, incluing the smallholders' fruit and vegetable stalls in the little square attached to the C/Carme side of the market, where prices tend to be lower.
 But if you come only to ogle, remember that this is where locals come to shop.
 Don't touch what you don't want to buy, ask before taking photos and watch out for vicious old ladies with ankle-destroying wheeled shopping bags.

-Sure, it's the dead of winter, but how bad can it be when there are so many days filled with winter sun in Barcelona?
+Sure, it's not quite spring yet, but how bad can it be when there are so many days filled with winter sun in Barcelona?
 You might not want to take a dip in the Mediterranean, but a walk near the coast to breathe in some fresh sea air and clear your head of technology for a while could be a welcome change.
 And the great thing about visiting the beach in winter is the sea and sand are about as pristine as you'll see them all year.

 If you're used to being soft-soaped by eager-to-please art centres, you'll have to adjust to the cryptic minimalism of the MACBA, where art is taken very seriously indeed.
 Yet if you can navigate the fridge-like interior of Richard Meier's enormous edifice, accept that much of the permanent collection is inaccessible to the uninitiated, tackle shows that flutter between the brilliant and baffling, and, most important, are prepared to do your reading, a trip to the MACBA can be extremely rewarding.

 Camp Nou, where FC Barcelona has played since 1957, is one of football’s great stadiums – a vast cauldron of a ground that holds 98,000 spectators.
 That’s a lot of noise when the team is doing well, and an awful lot of silence when it isn’t.
 If you can’t get there on match day but love the team, it’s worth visiting the club museum.
-The excellent audio-guided tour of the stadium takes you through the players’ tunnel to the dugouts and then, via the away team’s changing room, on to the President’s box, where there is a replica of the European Cup, which the team won at Wembley in 1992, in Paris in 2006 and in Rome in 2009.
-The club museum commemorates the glory years, making much of the days when the likes of Kubala, Cruyff, Maradona, Koeman and Lineker trod the hallowed turf, with pictures, video clips and souvenirs spanning the century that has passed since the Swiss businessman Johan Gamper and the Englishman Arthur Witty first founded the club.
-The last tour begins an hour before closing time.
+The excellent audio-guided tour of the stadium takes you through the players’ tunnel to the dugouts and then, via the away team’s changing room, on to the President’s box, where there is a replica of the European Cup (Champions League), which the team won at Wembley in 1992, in Paris in 2006, in Rome in 2009, in London in 2011, and in Berlin in 2015.

 Where to eat during the GSMA Mobile World Congress